tahoma2d/tahoma2d_docs/source/working_in_xsheet.rst

 Loading a Scene as a Sub-Xsheet
 '''''''''''''''''''''''''''''''
-Previously saved OpenToonz scenes can be loaded in a Xsheet/Timeline as Sub-Xsheets.
+Previously saved Tahoma scenes can be loaded in a Xsheet/Timeline as Sub-Xsheets.

 Every time a scene is loaded as a Sub-Xsheet, its contents are imported into the current project database according to the project default folders, in the same way as it would be if every single level was imported (see  :ref:`Using the File Browser <using_the_file_browser>`  ).